panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `typeof person` is `'object'` because `person` holds a plain JavaScript object.

-Sometimes the places where object are expected can receive an empty value: `null`.
+Sometimes the places where objects are expected can receive an empty value: `null`.
 You can use `null` to skip indicating configuration objects.
-When a function that expects to return an object cannot create tha object for some reason, it can also return `null`.
+When a function that expects to return an object cannot create the object for some reason, it can also return `null`.

 For example, `str.match(regExp)` method returns `null` if no regular expression matches occur: